a2lu/roam.github.io/index.md

 ![Branching](/assets/img/RAG_Pipeline.png)

 Once the vision model identifies the landmark from the user-provided image, the RAG pipeline retrieves relevant information to simulate an interactive tour guide experience.
 Using a custom prompt that includes the landmark and any additional user-provided details, the system queries a RAG database containing curated data from UNESCO World Heritage Sites and relevant Wikipedia entries.

-The UNESCO dataset includes over 1,000 landmarks across 168 countries and is highly regulated, with strict submission guidelines ensuring data quality.
-To enrich this, we dynamically append the top two Wikipedia entries for the identified landmark using LangChain’s Wikipedia API.
-These entries are only added on demand—when a user queries the app—to keep the RAG database lightweight and retrieval times fast.

 The retrieved content from UNESCO and/or Wikipedia is then passed, along with the prompt, into the Mistral model’s context window.
 This generates engaging, tour guide-style responses tailored to the identified landmark.
 # User Testimonials